 Tick scalping is a fast trading style where traders do lots of quick trades in a short time.
 Those who use this method usually keep their positions for a short time, like just a few seconds or minutes.

 They try to make a little profit from each trade.
-Even though each profit might be small, when they add up from many trades, the overall result can be big.
+Even though each profit might be small, when they add up from many trades, the overall result can be big

 1. Tick Charts: Tick scalpers predominantly rely on tick charts, which depict price fluctuations based on trade execution count rather than time intervals.
 Tick charts construct a new bar after a specified quantity of transactions.